RagnarB83/ash-documentation/docs/MRCC-interface.rst

 To get the CCSDT density we can use functionality built-into Multiwfn (See :doc:`Multiwfn_interface` for details) to create correlated natural orbitals.
 You can use the ASH function **convert_MRCC_Molden_file** that interfaces to Multiwfn to create the correct Molden-file.
+The Moldenfile created by the function is called:  mrccnew.molden

 Once you have the correct Moldenfile you can use it on its own or  use the  **multiwfn_run function** (See :doc:`Multiwfn_interface` for details) to perform various types of WF and density analysis or plot surfaces.
 See also :doc:`elstructure_analysis` .